mbrnas/spring-vscode-extension/README.md

 | `springentity`     | Create a new Spring entity class             | `@Entity` ...                  |
 | `springprop`       | Add a new property in Spring properties file | `${1:key}=${2:value}`          |

+### Custom File Creation Commands:

+These commands facilitate the creation of specific Java files for your Spring project:

+- **Create Entity Class**: Command `spring-documentation-easy-search.createEntityClass` creates a new entity class with basic annotations.
+- **Create Repository Interface**: Command `spring-documentation-easy-search.createRepositoryInterface` sets up a new repository interface extending `JpaRepository`.
+- **Create Controller Class**: Command `spring-documentation-easy-search.createControllerClass` for initializing a new controller class.
+- **Create Service Class**: Command `spring-documentation-easy-search.createServiceClass` allows for the quick creation of a service class.

 ### Documentation Shortcut:

 To access the documentation, use the shortcut `Shift + Command + P` and then type `Spring Search`.